deepak4545/budget-app-JavaScript/README.md

 # budget-app-JavaScript

-<p>This is budget app.
-User can keep record of there income etc. <p>
+<p>This is simple budget app in which user can keep record of there INCOME , EXPENSES and this app will give you remaining balance.
+You can enter your income with description or expense and it will automatically calculate the balance .
+To know more plz check the app.<p>

 <h2>Tools</h2>
 <ul>